gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 So I guess that's why we say, "Once upon a time."
 It's like the first dab of paint on a wall, or the onion you chop up and fry when you're making a flat-pan stew.
-It isn't necessarily the most important part of what you eventually wind up with---it's just what you started with, because you have to start somewhere.
+It isn't necessarily the most important part of what you eventually wind up with—it's just what you started with, because you have to start somewhere.

 My first onion is the siege of Armaq.
 Coriandel and Ossisswe promised us all pensions when we signed up, but gratitude's a vaporous thing.
 Ten years after